pollyweb-org/pollyweb-docs/2 🏔️ Landscape/2 🧑‍🦰 User landscape/07 🧑‍💻 Unsupervised ID landscape/00 🧑‍💻 Unsupervised ID index.md

-🧑‍💻 Unsupervised ID authentication landscape FAQ
+🧑‍💻 Unsupervised ID authentication landscape
 ===

 🎯 Unsupervised ID authentication/verification is the ability for organizations to trust that the holder of a digital credential is the indeed the person to whom the credential was issued to, while the user is remotely and asynchronously submitting the credential.